Forging quantum data: classically defeating an IQP-based quantum test: Introduction

-Importantly, however, the classical verifier in \cite{shepherd_temporally_2009} doesn't actually check whether the prover's samples come from the correct distribution (in fact, \cite{bremner_classical_2011} suggests doing such a check efficiently is not possible).
-Instead, the sampling task is designed such that bitstrings from its distribution will be orthogonal to some secret vector $\boldsymbol{s}$ with high probability, and it is this property that is checked.
-A question that has remained open is whether a classical machine could generating samples satisfying the orthogonality check \emph{without actually simulating the distribution}.
-In this paper I show that the answer is yes.
-I give an explicit algorithm that can extract the secret vector $\boldsymbol{s}$ underlying an instance of the protocol, thus making it trivial to generate orthogonal samples that pass the verifier's test.
-The main results of this paper are a statement of the algorithm, a proof that a single iteration of it will extract the secret vector $\boldsymbol{s}$ with probability $\nicefrac{1}{2}$ (Theorem \ref{thm:correctprob})\footnote{This probability can be made arbitrarily close to 1 by repetition.}, and empirical results demonstrating that it is efficient in practice (summarized in Figure \ref{fig:solvetime}).
+Importantly, however, the classical verifier of the efficiently-verifiable protocol does not explicitly check whether the prover's samples come from the correct distribution (in fact, doing such a check efficiently is probably not possible \cite{bremner_classical_2011}).
+Instead, the sampling task is designed such that bitstrings from its distribution will be orthogonal to some secret binary vector $\boldsymbol{s}$ with high probability, and it is this property that is checked by the verifier.
+A question that has remained open is whether a classical machine can efficiently generate samples satisfying the orthogonality check, without necessarily approximating the actual circuit's distribution.
+In this work we show that the answer to this question is yes.
+We give an explicit algorithm that can extract the secret bistring $\boldsymbol{s}$ underlying any instance of the protocol, thus making it trivial to generate orthogonal samples that pass the verifier's test.
+The main results described here are a statement of the algorithm, a proof that a single iteration of it will extract the secret vector $\boldsymbol{s}$ with probability $\nicefrac{1}{2}$ (which can be made arbitrarily close to 1 by repetition), and empirical results demonstrating that the algorithm is efficient in practice (summarized in Figure \ref{fig:solvetime}).

 The following is a summary of the paper's structure.
-In Section \ref{sec:Background}, I review some points from the original paper \cite{shepherd_temporally_2009} that are especially relevant to the analysis here.
-In Section \ref{sec:Algorithm} I describe the algorithm to extract the secret key, and therefore break the protocol's security against classical provers.
-There I also discuss briefly my implementation of the algorithm.
-In Section \ref{sec:Discussion} I discuss related protocols, and provide the secret key underlying the ``\$25 challenge'' posted to the web by the authors of the original paper.
+In Section \ref{sec:Background}, we review the protocol's construction and some relevant analysis from the original paper.
+In Section \ref{sec:Algorithm} we describe the algorithm to extract the secret key, and therefore break the protocol's security against classical provers.
+There we also discuss briefly our implementation of the algorithm.
+In Section \ref{sec:Discussion} we discuss the results, and provide the secret key underlying the ``\$25 challenge'' that accompanied the publication of the protocol.